k-Contraction: Theory and Applications: -contraction

-Prop.~\ref{prop:kcontract} can be used to provide new sufficient conditions for $k$-order contraction.
+Theorem~\ref{prop:kcontract} can be used to provide new sufficient conditions for \updt{$k$-contraction}.
 The next two results demonstrate this. \begin{Proposition} Suppose that $D(t) $ is diagonal and that there exists $k \in [1,n]$ such that the sum of every~$k$ diagonal entries of~$D(t)$ is smaller or equal to~$-\eta<0$ for all~$t\geq 0$.
-Then $\dot x = D(t)x$ is $k$-order contractive w.r.t. the $L_s$ norm for any~$s\in\{1,2,\infty\}$. \end{Proposition} The proof follows from the fact that
+Then~$\dot x = D(t)x$ is \updt{$k$-contractive} w.r.t. the $L_s$ norm for any~$s\in\{1,2,\infty\}$. \end{Proposition} The proof follows from the fact that

 where $p:=n-k+1$.
 Thus, $\mu_1(D^{[k]}(t))\leq -\eta$ for all~$t$, and since~$D^{[k]} $ is diagonal, $\mu_1(D^{[k]} ) =\mu_2(D^{[k]} )=\mu_\infty(D^{[k]} )$.